hazelrahbe/MedicalRecordSys/README.md

 This platform is to provide User friendly record system for the users, mainly physicans and their secretaries.

 User Stories
-1. User can create, edit the patients info.
+1. User can create, add, edit the patients info.
 2. Any registered Users can see all the data.
 3. User can login/logout